big-data-europe/app-http-logger/README.md

 ## Usage

 * Run ```docker-compose up```.
-* After some traffic has been logged, visit *http://localhost:5601*, and in Kibana specify the index *hars* to start visualizing your data.
+* After some traffic has been logged, visit *http://localhost:5601*, and in Kibana specify the index "**har***" to start visualizing your data.
+This is a simple decision taken while developing the **mu-har-transformation-service**.
+Data is posted into an index called **hars** and an etype called **har**, as it can be seen [in this link](https://github.com/big-data-europe/mu-har-transformation-service/blob/master/pcap-har-watcher.py#L208).